masolimano/maneage/README-hacking.md

 The `reproduce/src/make/paper.mk` Makefile must be the final Makefile that is included.
 It ends with the rule to build `paper.pdf` (final target of the whole reproduction pipeline).
-If look in it, you will notice that it starts with a rule to create `tex/pipeline.tex`. `tex/pipeline.tex` is the connection between the processing/analysis steps of the pipeline, and the steps to build the final PDF.
-As you see, `tex/pipeline.tex` is only a merging/concatenation of LaTeX macros defined as the output of each high-level processing step (the separate work-horse Makefiles that you included).
+If look in it, you will notice that it starts with a rule to create `$(mtexdir)/pipeline.tex` (`mtexdir` is just a shorthand name for `$(BDIR)/tex/macros` mentioned before).

-One of the LaTeX macros created by `reproduce/src/make/initialize.mk` is `\bdir`.
-It is the location of the build directory.
-In some cases you want tables and images to also be included in the final PDF.
-To keep these necessary LaTeX inputs, you can define other directories under `$(BDIR)/tex` in the relevant workhorse-Makefile.
-You can then easily guide LaTeX to look into the proper directory to import an image for example through the `\bdir` macro.
+`$(mtexdir)/pipeline.tex` is the connection between the processing/analysis steps of the pipeline, and the steps to build the final PDF.
+As you see, `$(mtexdir)/pipeline.tex` only instruct LaTeX to import the LaTeX macros of each high-level processing step during the analysis (the separate work-horse Makefiles that you defined and included).

 During the research, it often happens that you want to test a step that is not a prerequisite of any higher-level operation.
 In such cases, you can